- Introduction to Rental Property Maintenance

 Additionally, when it comes time to export for your accountant or accounting software, you can create custom reports for maintenance requests and properties for your own records.

-As mentioned earlier, maintenance coordination is an alternative solution to managing rental property maintenance yourself, but what about a property manager?
+As mentioned earlier, premium maintenance is an alternative solution to managing rental property maintenance yourself, but what about a property manager?

 Property managers can be one method of handling your maintenance!
 However, if you’re attempting to grow your business and streamline expenses, price is a critical factor in the equation.